cis163-w20/class-material/misc-files/midterm-concepts.md

     * Why to use?
     * How they are different from anonymous classes
     * Be able to write a small one

+* Collections
+    * High level overview of what collection is in java
+    * What are they used for

 * Miscellaneous
     * `static` methods and variables - what are they, how do you access